 - The circumferences of the following body parts:

 Step 3: Define Your Goals

 Next, it’s time to define your goals!
 Now that you know where you’re starting from, it’s time to determine where you want to go.
-Choosing your goals will help shape the type of plan you create and the exercises you focus on.
+Choosing your goals will help shape the type of plan you choose and the exercises you focus on.
 Examples of goals might include: